learn-co-curriculum/iron-starter-part-one/README.md

 export default CampaignCard;
 ```

-If we go to `/campaigns` now in the browser it should display the new CampaignCard, but if we click on the card it will break because we need the CampaignDetail component to view an individual Campaign.
+If we go to `/campaigns` now in the browser it should display the new CampaignCard, but if we click on the card it will break, because we need the CampaignDetail component to view an individual Campaign.

 ### CampaignDetail